Common Reasons People Use Heroin

 The Best Treatment Options for Heroin Addiction

 If your loved one has been struggling with heroin addiction, which treatment option is the best choice?
-At CuraSouth we highly recommend anyone who is serious about maintaining sobriety enter into a multi-phased program of care.
-Medical detox is always a recommended first step, regardless of how severe the heroin addiction has become.
+At Guardian Recovery we highly recommend anyone who is serious about maintaining sobriety enter into a multi-phased program of care. contact us is always a recommended first step, regardless of how severe the heroin addiction has become.
 In medical detox a person undergoes a safe and comfortable heroin withdrawal while being closely monitored by a team of experienced medical professionals.
 While the physical symptoms associated with heroin detox are rarely fatal, the intense drug cravings often lead a person back to heroin use before the withdrawal process has come to an end.
 This is why a short-term stay at an inpatient detox center is so beneficial.
 Once the person has been physically stabilized and the system has been completely cleared of all chemical substances, we recommend transitioning directly into a higher level of clinical care.
-Between one and three months in an inpatient rehab is suggested, though a person with a less severe substance use disorder and no underlying mental health conditions might opt to transition directly into a partial hospitalization or intensive outpatient treatment program.
-A combination of medication assisted treatment options like Suboxone and intensive psychotherapy has proven to be the most beneficial treatment for opioid addiction.
+Between one and three months in an inpatient rehab is suggested, though a person with a less severe substance use disorder and no underlying contact us might opt to transition directly into a partial hospitalization or intensive outpatient treatment program.
+A combination of contact us options like contact us and intensive psychotherapy has proven to be the most beneficial treatment for opioid addiction.
 To learn more about the best course of action for you or your loved one, contact us today.

 Contact Us Today to Get Started